 You may be having other hair related issues and might be using a specialized shampoo for it.
 But the harsh chemicals in the shampoo not designed for dyed hair may wash out the color.
-Hence, using proper shampoo for color-treated hair is the first step to retain the color and the shine of your hair.
+Hence, using proper best shampoo for color-treated hair is the first step to retain the color and the shine of your hair.
 The hair may look dull or dried out due to the effect of non-compatible shampoo.
 Also, dry scalp shampoo is a boon for colored hair.

 Shampoos to Avoid

 Sulfate based shampoos are to be avoided as they are harsh.
 These shampoos lather well and clean thoroughly due to their harsh detergent ingredients.
 The rough up the hair cuticle and force the color out of the hair, which was sealed and locked when colored.
 Once the cuticle opens up, losing the color from the hair is speed, and it may drain off completely.

 Using a sulfate-free shampoo might not seem a good idea for many, as it does not give out much foam.
 However, it is doing its job of cleaning the hair even though it may not seem so.
 It is also protecting the hair cuticle from rupturing and thus keeps the hair color intact.
 They are usually labeled color-safe, and they also provide extra moisturization and color deepening support, which enhances the color.

 Along with choosing a good shampoo, choosing to do it at the right time also plays a vital role in the maintenance routine.
 You need to shampoo at least two days of the dyeing process as the color needs time to settle in.
 Especially the bright colors and vivid colors need to oxidize to hold on.
 Washing them the same day will strip off a significant amount of color.